//

 Protect your employees and your organization: Comply with CA regulations.

-These training requirements went into effect in 2018, and reflected a change in the law, which previously required employers with fifty or more employees to provide sexual harassment prevention training only to supervisors.
+These training requirements went into effect in 2018.
+They reflected a significant change in the law.
+Previously, only employers with fifty or more employees were required to provide sexual harassment prevention training, and that training applied only to supervisors.

-The information in the following FAQs reflect the current sexual harassment prevention training requirements for 2024 for employers with employees in California, and are intended to help organizations comply with the California training requirements.
+The following FAQs outline the current 2026 sexual harassment prevention training requirements for employers with employees in California.
+These FAQs were designed to help organizations comply with California training standards.

 Why is sexual harassment and abusive conduct prevention training necessary for employees in California?

 California Code Section 12950.1 requires most employers to provide sexual harassment prevention training to all employees.
-Failure to provide this training could expose an employer to an enforcement action by the California Department of Civil Rights and increased liability for any harassment claims brought by an employee.
+Employers who fail to provide this training risk enforcement action by the California Department of Civil Rights and face increased liability for any harassment claims employees bring against them.

-California law and guidance from the California Department of Civil Rights sets out a number of specific requirements for sexual harassment prevention training including, who must be trained, how often and when, the content of training, and how training may be delivered.
+California law and the California Department of Civil Rights (CRD) mandate specific sexual harassment prevention training requirements, defining who qualifies for training, how often employers must conduct it, what content it must cover, and how employers may deliver it.
+Review the FAQs below for detailed information on each of these requirements.
 Please review the FAQs below for detailed information on these issues.

-Which employers are covered under California’s sexual harassment prevention training law?
+Which employers are covered under the state of California sexual harassment prevention training law?

 Employers with five or more employees or other persons providing contracted services must provide sexual harassment prevention training to California employees.